MicrosoftDocs/quantum-docs/articles/provider-quantinuum.md

 Users have the option of experimenting with the noise parameters of the Quantinuum emulators. **Only a few of the available noise parameters are highlighted** here demonstrating how to pass through the parameters in the Azure Quantum providers.

-For more information on the full set of noise parameters available, see the *System Model H1 Emulator Product Data Sheet* on the [System Model H1] page.
+For more information on the full set of noise parameters available, see the H-series emulator product data sheets on the [System Model H1] and [System Model H2] pages.

 #### [Emulator Noise Parameters with Q# Provider](#tab/tabid-emulator-noise-parameters-with-q-provider)